Diseases & Conditions

 - A deformed or crooked appearance of the ankle

 - Tears or openings in the skin

-If your doctor suspects an ankle fracture, he or she will order additional tests to provide more information about your child's injury.
+If your doctor suspects an ankle fracture, they will order imaging tests to provide more information about your child's injury.

 X-rays.
-The most common way to evaluate a fracture is with x-rays, which provide clear images of bone.
-X-rays will usually show whether a bone is intact or broken.
+The most common way to evaluate a fracture is with X-rays, which provide clear images of bone.
+X-rays will usually show whether a bone is normal or broken.

 Magnetic resonance imaging (MRI).
-If the physical examination suggests a fracture but the x-rays do not show it, your doctor may order a magnetic resonance imaging (MRI) scan.
-These tests provide high resolution images of both bones and soft tissues, like ligaments.
+If the physical examination suggests a fracture but the X-rays do not show a fracture, the doctor may order a magnetic resonance imaging (MRI) scan.
+MRI scans tests provide high-resolution images of both bones and soft tissues, such as ligaments.

-Pediatric ankle fractures are generally classified based on several factors, including:
+Treatment of ankle fractures in children is based on several factors, including: